PM does better than expected in England local elections - Journal du Cameroun

 The Conservatives held Kensington and Chelsea, where they had faced severe criticism over last year’s devastating Grenfell Tower fire that killed 71 people, but with a smaller majority.

-However, May’s party lost control of Trafford, its flagship council in northwestern England, where no party won a majority in what Labour described as a “huge coup”.
+However, they lost the southwestern city of Plymouth to Labour and lost control of Trafford, its flagship council in northern England.

-It also lost the strongly anti-Brexit London borough of Richmond upon Thames to the Liberal Democrats, which had courted EU citizens’ vote.
+May’s party also lost the strongly anti-Brexit London borough of Richmond upon Thames to the pro-European Liberal Democrats, which had courted EU citizens’ vote.

-“At present it looks like a better night for the Conservatives than many would have anticipated, while Labour results have not quite lived up to expectations,” said Jonathan Carr-West, chief executive of the LGiU, a local government think tank.

-“The picture emerging is that Labour has gone backwards slightly from 2014,” when these council seats were last contested, added Matt Singh of Number Cruncher Politics.
+Lib Dem leader Vince Cable, whose party has struggled in recent years after losing support for going into government with the Conservatives, said: “We are very much on the way back.”

 National issues often factor in the local elections, but so too do questions of local tax rates, bin collection and the state of the roads.